NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 Inlet patch
 ------------

-BiRD makes the generation of patches easy through the generation of ``.stl`` files that be used to define a patch in OpenFOAM.
+BiRD makes the generation of patches easy through the generation of ``.stl`` files that will be used to define a patch in OpenFOAM.

-Here, we would like to create a circular sparger centered on :math:`(x,y,z)=(0,0,0)`, and of radius :math:`0.2 m`, with a normal face along the y-direction
+Here, we would like to create a circular sparger centered on :math:`(x,y,z)=(0,0,0)`, and of radius :math:`0.2` m, with a normal face along the :math:`y`-direction
-Recall that we scaled our mesh so the outer radius of the column is now :math:`0.360m`, and not :math:`360m`.
+Recall that we scaled our mesh so the outer radius of the column is now :math:`0.360` m, and not :math:`360` m.

 The inlet patch geometry is defined in ``${BCE_CASE}/system/inlets_outlets.json`` as